 In 2017 I moved to the Advanced Light Source at Lawrence Berkeley National Laboratory and joined the ALS Accelerator Physics Group as a Staff Scientist.
 Here I'm involved in accelerator development and operations for the highly successful ALS as well as accelerator physics for the ambitious project ALS-U. I'm also the Principal Investigator for the DOE/BES-funded project "Beam Based Optimization and Machine Learning for Synchrotrons" which we expect will have both profound application for ALS Operations as well as contribute to the beam physics design of ALS-U.

-I'm a member of the American Physical Society and a referee for the APS journals Physical Review Letters, Physical Review Accelerators and Beams as well as the Elsevier journal Nuclear Instruments and Methods in Physics Research A. I serve as a member of the Machine Advisory Committees for the Canadian Light Source and KEK-LS which is a new light source that will replace PF and PF-AR.
+I'm a member of the American Physical Society and a referee for the APS journals Physical Review Letters, Physical Review Accelerators and Beams, the Elsevier journal Nuclear Instruments and Methods in Physics Research A, the IOP journal Journal of Instrumentation and the IEEE journal IEEE Transactions on Nuclear Science .
+I served on the Machine Advisory Committees for the Canadian Light Source and KEK-LS which is a new light source that will replace PF and PF-AR.

 I like running (here, here) and try to go out for a run once a day.
 In my spare time I play the violin, I'd like to learn Spanish and play baseball, and I still do tinker with my computer (Mac OS X, C++, shell scripting, GNU Octave, Tcl/Tk, blt/wish).
 I'm interested in languages, civil aviation, traveling, and I enjoy cooking (and of course eating) good food from all over the world.